mscroggs/databet/README.md

 pip install databet
 ```

-Alternatively, you can install databet directly from this repo by running:
+Alternatively, you can install databet directly from the databet GitHub repo by running:

 ```bash
 pip install git+https://github.com/mscroggs/databet